Privacy Policy

 Commitment to Privacy

 The privacy of our Internet visitors is important to IPRO.
 We understand that visitors need to be in control of their personal information.
-This Privacy Policy applies solely to information collected at IPRO websites.
+This Privacy Policy applies solely to information collected at IPRO websites and mobile applications.

 General Information

 You do not have to give us personal information to visit our sites.
-If you choose not to provide personal information, you can still visit IPRO websites.
+If you choose not to provide personal information, you can still visit IPRO websites and view our mobile applications.

 We offer links to other websites.
 Please note: When you click on links to other websites, we encourage you to read their privacy policies.
 Their standards may differ from ours.